Sae Itō: Women's professional shogi

 In February 2022, Itō defeated Kana Satomi 3 games to 1 in the 48th Women's Meijin title match (January – February 2022) to capture her first women's major title.
 In February of the following year, however, she was unable to successfully defend her Meijin title, losing the 49th Women's Meijin title match to Tomoka Nishiyama 3 games to 1.

+In April – June 2023, Ito challenged Satomi for the latter's Women's Ōi title, but lost the 34th Women's Ōi title match 3 games to 1.